reactive-react/xreact/README.md

 `React` is awesome for writing UI Components.

-so, what `react-most` does is simply making you React Components Reactive.
+So, what `react-most` does is simply making you React Components Reactive.

 `react-most` is simple and only 90 lines of code. only depends on most and react.